 NIKE BLANKET PETITION

-From 2003-2008, a detached group of international knit and crochet hobbyists participated in the microRevolt project the Nike Blanket Petition.
-Each 4 x 4 inch stitched square that makes up the Nike logo acts as a signature for fair labor policies for Nike garment workers.
-Over the five year period, virtual and hand made squares were collected on tour, electronically and by postmail, representing a total of 40 countries.
+From 2003-2008, a diverse group of international knit and crochet hobbyists participated in the microRevolt project-- the Nike Blanket Petition, a 15-foot wide handmade blanket of the Nike swoosh.
+Each 4 x 4 inch square creates the Nike logo, acting as a signature for fair labor policies for Nike garment workers.
+Over the five-year period, "anti-sweatshop" squares were stitched into the quilt-- representing people petitioning from over 30 countries.
+The names and location are demonstrated in the above graphic.

 The original petition text along with the overflow of electronic signatures are here.